Ladder Hazards On NYC Construction Sites

 If you work in the construction industry, or if you work anywhere ladders are used in New York, you need to know your risks and more about your legal rights if injured.

 In New York, falling from a ladder is one of the most frequently-reported work-related accidents.
 Ladders also fall on workers – less frequently, but often with serious consequences.
+This is where an NYC ladder injury attorney comes in.

 HOW DO LADDER ACCIDENTS HAPPEN?